chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-07-25-Set-up-and-Configure-a-Cloud-Environment-in-Google-Cloud-Challenge-Lab.md

    **Note**: In real practice, you must set a strong password.

 5. Click **Create**.
-6. Click the `griffin-dev-db` in the SQL pane after it has created.
+6. Click the `griffin-dev-db` in the SQL pane after it has been created.
 7. Under **Connect to this instance**, click on **Connect using Cloud Shell**.
 8. Go back to the Cloud Shell, run: